sinanazem/flask-blog/README.md

 ---

-Blog-Flask is a simple web application built using Flask, a lightweight WSGI web application framework in Python.
+flask-blog is a simple web application built using Flask, a lightweight WSGI web application framework in Python.
 It allows users to create, read, update, and delete blog posts.

 ## Features